CDCgov/NEDSS-Modernization/testing/regression/README.md

 ```

 > **Note**: An error will show if `baseUrl` has not been changed or the local dev server is not running.

+## Linting & Formatting

+Formatting and linting are enforced on the codebase.
+Run `npm run check:fix` to run all checks locally with automatic fixes applied where possible.